Concept for a Space-based Near-Solar Neutrino Detector: Neutrino Physics in Space

 \subsection{Disadvantages}

-The most obvious disadvantage of a space-based detector is the harsh environment of space.
-Most neutrino detectors have the luxury of being built deep underground in order to eliminate most cosmic backgrounds.
+Most neutrino detectors have the luxury of being built under many tons of rock, snow, dirt, or other surface material to provide passive shielding from the energetic cosmic ray showers coming from the sky.
+For example, the Homestake Mine has meter water equivalent (mwe) shielding of up to 4290 mwe \cite{ref:HomestakeMWE}.
 A space-based detector will have to contend with the full flux of energetic cosmic gamma rays, electrons, protons, and heavier nuclei.
-The first level of shielding for these events comes from the outermost iron shell.
+The first level of shielding for these events comes from the outermost iron shell, as described in Section \ref{sec:Design}.

 The first significant source of background events in space is the gamma ray/x-ray background.
-Our passive shield can stop the energy of gamma rays up to 600 keV with better than $2\cdot10^{-4}$ attenuation \cite{ref:NIST_x-ray_Attenuation}.
+Our passive shield, 1.16 cm of iron, can stop the energy of gamma rays up to 600 keV with better than $2\cdot10^{-4}$ attenuation \cite{ref:NIST_x-ray_Attenuation}.
 This should be more than sufficient to shield against the gamma ray background.
 The total gamma background can be seen in Figure \ref{fig:cosmicGammaFlux} from 0.5 keV to 2.5 GeV.
 The sufficiently energetic gammas, in the energy range of 500 keV and above, create a background of approximately 130 m$^{-2}$ sr$^{-1}$ s$^{-1}$ \cite{ref:Gamma_Background}.
 Our electronics are being designed so that they are sufficient to deal with this noise on the order of 500 Hz.
+Noise from the planned SiPMs for detector readout is expected be well below the high light yield from the GAGG scintillator, and so should not affect detector operations.